ShorenaK/react_scrimba/quiz.md

 5. What does it mean for something to be "composable"?
 We have small pieces that we can put together to make something larger/greater than the individual pieces.

+1. waht is the react component

+function that returns react elements. react elements are the objects that created when we retunr JSX - return regular java script object.

+(UI) - user interface what user can see on screen

+reuse over and over by rerenderign the components